Evaguy/141_ScriptBackupSQL/README.md

 ```
 PowerShell %USERPROFILE%\Documents\script_backup_labo\141_ScriptBackupSQL\scriptbackup.ps1
 ```
-Which, of course, will vary depanding on where you cloned this repo.
-And also, which OS you're using.
+Which, of course, will vary depanding on where you cloned this repo !

 ### The backups should have this name : db_dump_day_month_year_hours_minutes_seconds
 Done.
 This variable, in the script, generates the name of the backups :